Committee members were: Darcy Dumont, Marla Jamate, Julian Hynes and Janet Potash

 5) Honesty and non-corruptibility in all decision-making

-6) Efficiency based on professional management and timely
+6) Efficiency based on professional management and timely decision making

 7) Accountability for political and fiscal decisions